ingresso-group/slate/source/includes/_purchase.md

 ```

 To purchase tickets you must first [reserve](#reserve) them.
 You can then
-attempt to purchase the reserved tickets at any time within the reserve window.
+attempt to purchase the reserved tickets at any time within the reserve time
-A successful result means that the order has been confirmed in the supplier
+(`minutes_left_on_reserve`).
+A successful result from `purchase` means that the
+order has been confirmed in the supplier ticketing system.
+Note that if you have
-ticketing system.
-If you have attempted to purchase multiple events from a
+attempted to purchase multiple events from a single trolley it is possible for a
-single trolley it is possible for a purchase to partially succeed, with some
+purchase to partially succeed, with some events unable to be purchased from the
-events unable to be purchased from the corresponding supplier ticketing system.
+corresponding supplier ticketing system.

+If a purchase fails due to incomplete or incorrect customer data then you can
+reattempt the purchase call with corrected data.
+If a purchase fails due to the
+reservation having timed out, then it is necessary to [reserve](#reserve)
+tickets again.
+The output data is structured such that permanent failures are
+not reported as errors, but are reported as an actual result from a successful
+operation.

+For purchases where a despatch method with a type of `selfprint` was selected,
+the URL returned should be presented to the customer.

-The [payment option](#payment-options) you are using will determine how you use
+Your [payment option](#payment-options) determines how you should call purchase.
-purchase.
+The two main options are:

+### On credit purchasing

+You take payment using a payment provider of your own choosing.
+When calling
-1. If you purchase on credit then you just need to provide customer data.
+purchase you should just provide customer data, and the purchase call will
+return a success or failure.

+### Stripe

+Stripe is a developer-friendly payment provider that is simple to integrate
+with.
+The Ingresso API provides integration support for Stripe - you pass us a
+Stripe token and we handle the rest.
+We support partners collecting payment via
+their own Stripe account or into Ingresso's Stripe account.

+In either case you need to collect a Stripe token after your customer enters
+their payment details, and pass that to Ingresso after making the purchase
+call.

-2. If payment is taken using Stripe then you need to provide customer data and a
+If you want to collect payment via your own Stripe account you will need to get
-redirect URL.

-3. If the venue takes payment or you use other payment providers then you need
-to support both passing card details directly and redirecting the customer to
-third-party payment pages.
-We do not typically offer this option to partners so
-this has not been documented below.
-If you wish to use this option then contact
-use at api@ingresso.co.uk.

-The first two options are outlined below.
+agreement to sell tickets on credit, and you will need to provide Ingresso your
+Stripe keys to allow us to process payment on your behalf.

+In the examples below we will describe how to purchase using the on-credit and
+Stripe options in more detail.
+We then describe how to handle generic redirects
+which are needed for other supported payment providers such as Global Collect.
+The vast majority of partners are either on-credit or Stripe, and so do not need
+to implement generic redirects.

-*Notes on sending customer data*
+### Notes on sending customer data

 * You must pass in the customer name, phone number and address for the purchase
 to succeed, and in some cases the email address is also required.
 Some partners